 To qualify for a VA home loan, applicants must also meet credit score and income requirements.
 Upon application, debt-to-income ratio is also reviewed and will assist in determining eligibility and maximum loan amounts.

-Application Process for a VA Home Loan
+How to Apply for a VA Home Loan

 By learning how to apply for a VA home loan, you will be better prepared for the application process.
 Your VA benefits eligibility must first be accessed by applying for a Certificate of Eligibility (COE).
 You can apply for a COE online, by mail or through an approved mortgage lender.
 Depending on your service-related status, you may also be required to provide the Department of Veterans Affairs with additional information and documentation, including: